Mary L. Phillips, MD, MD (CANTAB)

 Through my research, my goals are to 1.
 Identify specific structural, white matter, and functional abnormalities in these neural circuitries that may distinguish different types of depressive illness, including bipolar and recurrent unipolar depression; 2.
 Identify specific structural, white matter, and functional abnormalities in these neural circuitries that are associated with different symptom profiles and dimensions, including anhedonia and, more recently, sensation seeking, across individuals with different mood disorders; 3.
 Identify structural and functional abnormalities in these neural circuitries in youth at future risk of major psychiatric disorders; 4.
 Identify peripheral measures of lipid oxidative stress that are associated with brain white matter abnormalities in individuals across the mood disorder spectrum, and across the mood-psychotic disorders spectrum; 5.
 Using pattern recognition techniques to identify individual-level patterns of functioning and structure in larger-scale neural circuitry that may help classify individuals, case by case, into diagnostic groups, or along a dimension of pathology, that in turn can help predict future functional outcomes; 6.
-Examining the contribution of genetic variation to functional and structural abnormalities in the above neural circuitries in individuals with mood and psychotic disorders, and in youth at future risk of these disorders; and 7.
-In collaboration with basic neuroscientists, to identify how animal models may inform understanding of pathophysiologic processes underlying major mood and psychotic disorders.
+Examining the contribution of genetic variation to functional and structural abnormalities in the above neural circuitries in individuals with mood and psychotic disorders, and in youth at future risk of these disorders; 7.
+In collaboration with basic neuroscientists, to identify how animal models may inform understanding of pathophysiologic processes underlying major mood and psychotic disorders, and 8.
+Identify new neural targets for novel neuromodulation interventions for mood disorders based on elucidation of neural circuitry abnormalities above

 Bebko, G., Bertocci, M.A., Fournier, J.C., Hinze, A.K., Bonar, L., Almeida, J.R.C., Perlman, S.B., Versace, A., Schirda, C., Travis, M., Gill, M.K., Demeter, C., Diwadkar, V.A., Ciuffetelli, G., Rodriguez, E., Olino, T., Forbes, E., Sunshine, J.L., Holland, S.K., Kowatch, R.A., Birmaher, B., Axelson, D., Horwitz, S.M., Arnold, L.E., Fristad, M.A., Youngstrom, E.A., Findling, R.L. and Phillips, M.L.
 Parsing dimensional versus diagnostic category-related patterns of reward circuitry function in behaviourally and emotionally dysregulated youth in the Longitudinal Assessment of Manic Symptoms (LAMS) study.
 JAMA Psychiatry.
 Published online November 27. doi:10.1001/jamapsychiatry.2013.2870, 2013.